in 99 words

 Invert Your Expectations

-I'm not so naïve as to suggest that the power of belief will eliminate bugs, but if you're already most of the way there, the shift in attitude will help you make the leap from reducing bugs to nearly eliminating bugs.
+I'm not so naïve as to suggest that the power of belief will eliminate bugs, but if you're already close, the shift in attitude will help you make the leap from reducing bugs to nearly eliminating bugs.
 You'll spend more energy on discovering and fixing root causes.

 For this reason, I recommend that new XP teams not install a bug database.
-If you're only generating a bug or two per month, you don't need a database to keep track of your bugs.
-You can just process them as they come in.
-Explicitly not providing a database helps create the attitude that bugs are an abnormality.
+If you're only generating a bug or two per month, you don't need a database to keep track of your bugs; you can just process them as they come in.
+Explicitly not providing a database helps create the attitude that bugs are abnormal.
 It also removes the temptation to use the database as a substitute for direct, personal communication.

-Depending on your industry, you may need a formal way to track defects.
-In that case, a database may be appropriate.
-However, I never assume that a database will be necessary until the requirements of the situation prove that it is.
+Depending on your industry, you may need a formal way to track defects, so a database may be appropriate.
+However, I never assume that a database will be necessary until the requirements of the situation prove it.
 Even then, I look for ways to use our existing process to meet the regulatory or organizational requirements.
 Although some shudder at the informality, archiving red bug cards in a drawer may suffice.

 Questions